 Ballet, Tap and Jazz

-These lessons are held on Saturday mornings and early afternoons in the lower level of the Senior Center.
-Fall and winter sessions are offered which culminate with a recital in the spring.
+These lessons are held in the lower level of the Senior Center.
+Fall, Winter and Spring sessions are offered which culminate with a recital in the spring.
 Classes are made available to those ages 4 and up.

 Fall Registration usually begin in mid-Aug and classes begin in September.

-Winter Registration usually begins in mid-December and classes being in January.
+Winter Registration usually begins in mid-November and classes begin at the end of November.

 The department offers local baseball instruction and competition to boys and girls ages 7 through 12.
 Two levels of competition are offered at each age group to allow players to pick the program that best suits their ability.
 Practices begin early in May.
 Players will be contacted by their coach for practice upon receiving rosters.
 The practice sessions are generally 1 hour in length and are held at local parks at times convenient to the coach.
 League play begins in late May and runs through July, weather permitting.
 Games are planned to be played at Brandt/Quirk Park early evenings on weeknights.